Constitution of Tuvalu: Parliament of Tuvalu

 Part VI of the Constitution describes the Electoral laws, the role of the Parliament and the manner of exercise of the law-making power.
 The Parliament of Tuvalu or Palamene o Tuvalu is the unicameral national legislature in Tuvalu.
 Tuvalu follows the Westminster system of parliamentary traditions, which are modified to suit Tuvaluan political environment.
 The elected members of parliament selecting the Prime Minister and the Speaker of the Parliament by secret ballot.
 The Speaker is the presiding officer of the parliament.

 The Ministers that form the Cabinet are appointed by the Governor General on the advice of the Prime Minister.

 The Courts of Tuvalu

 Part VII of the Constitution establishes the judicial system of Tuvalu.
 The High Court of Tuvalu has general jurisdiction and responsibility, as authorised by sections 120 to 133 of the Constitution.
 The Court of Appeal of Tuvalu is established by sections 134 & 135 of the Constitution to hear appeals from decisions of the High Court.

-The Constitution establishes that in respect of decisions of the Court of Appeal, there is a right of appeal to Her Majesty in Council, i.e., the Privy Council in London.
+The Constitution establishes that in respect of decisions of the Court of Appeal, there is a right of appeal to His Majesty in Council, i.e., the Privy Council in London.

 The Public Service

 Part VIII of the Constitution establishes the State Services and the general functions of the Public Service Commission.
-The Governor-General's power to dismiss public servants at pleasure – and the role of the Public Service Commission in the dismissal of public servants - was considered by the High Court in Toafa v Attorney-General.
+The Governor-General's power to dismiss public servants at pleasure – and the role of the Public Service Commission in the dismissal of public servants – was considered by the High Court in Toafa v Attorney-General.